mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> You cannot teach beginners top-down programming, because they don't know which end is up.
+> You can't teach beginners top-down programming, because they don't know which end is up.

 *Tony Hoare*